Jump to Main Content

 There are some exceptions to what can be taken from your home:

-• A bailiff acting on a County Court Judgment (CCJ) cannot seize clothing, bedding, furniture, household equipment, fixtures and fittings, or other goods necessary to meet basic domestic needs.
+• A bailiff acting on a County Court Judgment cannot seize clothing, bedding, furniture, household equipment, fixtures and fittings, or other goods necessary to meet basic domestic needs.

 • In general, they cannot seize tools, books, vehicles or equipment necessary for personal use in employment, business or vocation.
 However, a bailiff acting for Poll Tax, Council Tax, VAT and Income Tax may be able to do so.